 A pivotal experience in the DAOM program was my other 60-hour externship, Whitfield Reeves’s accredited Sports Medicine Apprenticeship program.
 Whitfield Reeves, is a renowned practitioner & educator who has been treating athletes and teaching orthopedic based acupuncture for over 30 years.
 Utilizing the advanced orthopedic anatomical based acupuncture skill set I learned from Whit, combined with traditional Chinese medicine (TCM), I started seeing improved clinical results in the treatment of pain and injuries, this was very exciting to me!

 Upon completion of my capstone utilizing acupuncture for end-of-life care, I graduated from OCOM’s 1,221 hours (551 didactic hours and 670 clinical hours) accredited two-academic-year doctoral degree program in 2015.

-I am a licensed acupuncturist in the states of Oregon and California and am NCCAOM nationally board certified for Acupuncture, Oriental medicine and Chinese herbalism.
+I am a licensed acupuncturist in the states of Oregon and California.
+I am NCCAOM nationally board certified for Acupuncture, Oriental medicine and Chinese herbalism.
 I have joyfully been in private practice since January of 2010.
-Rigorous standards and continuing education are required to maintain a valid acupuncture license, which is great because I truly love learning, and am passionate about constantly improving my clinical skills, so I can best serve my patients.
+Rigorous standards and continuing education are required to maintain a valid acupuncture license, which is great because I truly love learning.
+I am passionate about constantly improving my clinical skills, so I can best serve my patients.